Generation of structure-guided pMHC-I libraries using Diffusion Models: Introduction

 \section{Introduction}

-Peptide--MHC class~I (pMHC-I) interactions are central to adaptive immunity, enabling cytotoxic T~cells to recognize and eliminate infected or cancerous cells \cite{Chaplin2010}.
-Predictors of pMHC-I binding have become essential tools for personalized T-cell immunotherapies and modern vaccine design \cite{Saxena2025}.
-Given the vast combinatorial diversity of $\approx100,000$ distinct peptides, and after accounting for polymorphisms, insertions, deletions, and aberrant splicing, experimentally mapping all binding peptides is infeasible \cite{Yewdell2003_MakingSense}.
-This necessitates accurate \emph{in~silico} prediction methods to prioritize candidate peptides for immunotherapeutic design \cite{Walz2015}.
+Peptide--MHC class~I (pMHC-I) interactions are central to adaptive immunity, enabling cytotoxic T~cells to recognize and eliminate infected or cancerous cells \cite{Chaplin2010, Hilf2019}.
+Predictors of pMHC-I binding have become widely used tools for personalized T-cell immunotherapies and modern vaccine design \cite{Saxena2025}.
+Given the vast combinatorial diversity of $>100,000,000$ distinct peptides, and after accounting for polymorphisms, insertions, deletions, and aberrant splicing, experimentally mapping all binding peptides is infeasible \cite{Yewdell2003_MakingSense}.
+Accurate algorithmic predictions are essential in vaccine trial design and necessitate precise \emph{in silico} prediction methods to prioritize candidate peptides for immunotherapeutic development \cite{Hilf2019,Walz2015}.
 Despite substantial progress, current pMHC-I prediction methods face important limitations.
 Most state-of-the-art models are sequence-based and trained on a large library of known binders from public databases, such as the Immune-Epitope Database (IEDB) which contains a library of $>10^6$ pMHCs \cite{Vita2025}.
 These datasets predominantly originate from mass-spectrometry (MS) immunopeptidomics \cite{Sarkizova2020} and \emph{in~vitro} binding assays and thus carry experimental biases.
-One well-documented bias is the under-detection of cysteine-containing peptides in standard MS workflows, which in turn causes such peptides to be under-represented in databases and often missed by trained predictors \cite{Bruno2023}.
+One well-documented bias is the under-detection of cysteine-containing peptides in standard MS workflows, which in turn causes such peptides to be under-represented in databases and often missed by trained predictors \cite{Bruno2023, dincer2022reducing, mallick2007computational}.
 Furthermore, many benchmarks rely on similar experimental data for evaluation, potentially inflating performance by testing on peptide sequences with distributions similar to model training sets.
 This over-reliance on biased datasets and narrow test sets raises concerns that reported accuracy overstates real-world generalization capacity \cite{Machaca2024}.